Neil Gross: On liberalism in academia

 Another focus of Gross' work has been the political leanings of university professors.
-With Solon Simmons, he began in 2006 a survey of 1417 faculty members at 927 United States universities, colleges, and community colleges, called the Politics of the American Professoriate.
-Inside Higher Ed reported that several experts said that the survey data "may become the definitive source for understanding professors' political views."
-Gross published an extensive analysis of this work in the 2013 book Why Are Professors Liberal and Why Do Conservatives Care?
-He and Simmons further analyzed the field of research in their 2014 compilation Professors and Their Politics.
-Sociologist Joseph Hermanowicz described Professors and Their Politics as an important work, on a par with "Paul Lazarsfeld and Wagner Theilen's classic study of 1958 and Seymour Martin Lipset and Everett Carll Ladd's 1976 work."
-Gross has found, along with numerous other researchers, that there are more liberals than conservatives in university faculty, but he has also said that there is relatively little evidence that students are indoctrinated into liberal opinions during college.
-In a field of study where experts disagree, and some have taken opposing views specifically on Gross' methods and interpretations, he has also criticized what he sees as conservative political bias intentionally distorting the results of demographic research on campus politics.
+With Solon Simmons, he began in 2006 a survey of 1417 faculty members at 927 U.S. universities, colleges, and community colleges, called the Politics of the American Professoriate.
+According to Inside Higher Ed, several experts said the survey data collected by Gross and Simmons "may become the definitive source for understanding professors' political views."
+Gross published an extensive analysis of the survey results in his 2013 book Why Are Professors Liberal and Why Do Conservatives Care?
+He and Simmons further analyzed this field of research in their 2014 compilation, Professors and Their Politics.
+Sociologist Joseph Hermanowicz regarded the compilation as an important work, on a par with "Paul Lazarsfeld and Wagner Theilen's classic study of 1958 and Seymour Martin Lipset and Everett Carll Ladd's 1976 work."

+Gross has found, along with numerous other researchers, that there are more liberals than conservatives in university faculty, but he added that there is relatively little evidence indicating students are indoctrinated into liberal opinions during college.
+In a field of study where experts disagree, and some have taken opposing views specifically on Gross' methods and interpretations, he has criticized what he sees as conservative political bias intentionally distorting the results of demographic research on campus politics.

+In a 2017 New York Times editorial entitled "Professors Behaving Badly", Gross wrote that the occasional "political outbursts" by professors on social media may not be a consequence of their far-left politics.
+Instead, he suggested that professors are becoming alienated by their bleak employment prospects and precarious economic status in the growing adjunct tier of the academic work force.